Nicolás Temperini

-Nicolás Matías Temperini (born 9 February 1995) is an Argentine professional footballer who plays as a goalkeeper for Chilean club San Marcos de Arica.
+Nicolás Matías Temperini (born 9 February 1995) is an Argentine professional footballer who plays as a goalkeeper for Chilean club Deportes Copiapó.

 Career

 Temperini began his career with Newell's Old Boys.
 He was an unused substitute on two occasions during the 2015 Argentine Primera División season for matches with Rosario Central and San Martín.
 In August 2016, Temperini joined fellow Primera División team Talleres on loan.
 He returned to his parent club a year later without playing for Talleres' first-team, only featuring for their youth sides.
 Temperini's professional debut arrived on 29 October 2018, with the goalkeeper featuring for the full duration of a 2–0 win at home to Argentinos Juniors; having previously been an unused substitute in ten further fixtures.

-In 2024, he moved to Chile and joined San Marcos de Arica.
+In 2024, Temperini moved to Chile and joined San Marcos de Arica.
+He switched to Deportes Copiapó for the 2026 season.